-One of the ways for boosting your tutor’s account is to write an article dedicated to learning or teaching English that is posted on the LiveXP blog.
-At the end of each article, a reader (a potential student) has a possibility to find out more information about its author (you) and book a lesson with you, which increases your chances of getting more students.
+One of the ways to boost your tutor’s account is to write an article dedicated to learning or teaching languages posted on the LiveXP blog.
+At the end of each article, a reader (a potential student) can find out more information about its author (you) and book a lesson with you.
+It increases your chances of getting more students.

-If you have never written an article and have no idea how to do it, here are detailed instructions and recommendations.
+If you have never written articles and have no idea how to do it, detailed instructions and recommendations are here.

 Choose a topic

 - Passing the exams.
 To write about your own experience in some fields would be the best.
-Most students are interested in passing IELTS, TEFL, and others exams successfully.
-And you’re here to share some tips with them about the best way to prepare for exams.
+Most students are interested in successfully passing IELTS, TOEFL, and other exams.
+Here are some tips to help you prepare.

-- Learning a language online.
-The modern world has changed recently and a lot of processes are online now.
-Learning is not an exception.
-Tell the students about your own experience, about the advantages and disadvantages of learning English online, how to do it easily, and the most effective way.
+- Online language learning.
+The modern world has changed recently, and many processes are online now.
+Education is not an exception.
+Tell the students about your own experience, advantages, and disadvantages of learning languages online, how to do it easily and in the most effective way.

 - Language aspects.
-English for students is full of strange and unclear aspects such as grammar details, similar words, and phrases, rules, and exceptions, etc. And who can better help students understand the language more than a teacher?
+Any unknown language for students is full of strange and unclear aspects such as grammar details, similar words, phrases, rules, exceptions, etc. And who can help students better understand the language than a teacher?

 - Cultural differences.
-The meaning and pronunciation of some words in English vary depending on what culture we’re talking about.
+When talking about English, the meaning and pronunciation of some words vary depending on what culture they refer to.
 American English, British English, African English, Canadian English — there are so many aspects in these languages.

-If you still struggle with choosing a topic for your article, write to us, and we’ll try to help you do your choice.
+If you still struggle with choosing a topic for your article, write to us, and we’ll try to help you make your choice.

-We also have a structure of the article according to which it should be written.
+We also have a structure of the article you should follow.

 Title — up to 70 characters.
-It is the first thing to which the users pay attention.
-It is the title of the page and it tells what the content is about together with the description.
+It is the first thing users pay attention to.
+It is the page's title that tells what the content is about.

-Description.
-It is a short description of the page’s content.
+Description is a summary of the page’s content.
 The title appears at the top of a search result, and the meta description is the snippet that displays underneath.

 Subheadings should have a hierarchical structure: Н1, followed by Н2 subheadings, inside the Н2 subheading you can use Н3.
-It is not recommended to use H4, H5, and H6, as this makes the heading structure not simpler, but more complex.
+We don’t recommend using H4, H5, and H6.
+It can make the heading structure not simpler but more complex.
 The subheadings provide a brief summary of the text that follows.
-It is necessary for quickly finding the required section of the text and getting an answer to a question, as well as for superficial reading.
+It is necessary for quickly finding the required section of the text and getting an answer to a question and for superficial reading.

 Read more about the structure here.

-In case you’re writing the article for the first time and you have difficulties with following the structure, we’ll help you improve it.
+If you’re writing the article for the first time and have difficulties following the structure, we’ll help you improve it.